Our firm has facilitated dozens of strategic planning processes with clients in all sectors. Inevitably, the question comes up: What does it mean?

 Before I tell you our answer, let me say why it’s so important to be clear about it.
 People can typically list lots of things that are wrong in their organizations and need to be fixed: for example, their marketing message, their sales force, their IT department, their retention of key employees.
 Too often, those kinds of issues make up the “strategic plan.”
 But none of these issues are necessarily strategic.
 They could simply involve fixing current operations.

-- Strategic planning is a key aspect of leadership.
-It requires the ability to assess and analyze, explore alternative strategies, assess the resources required, and finally to decide to execute on a specific plan that concentrates resources on key areas of the organization over a sustained period of time in order to gain long-term advantage.
-See: The Six Rings Strategic Planning Model.
+Strategic planning is a key aspect of leadership.
+It requires the ability to assess and analyze, explore alternative strategies, assess the resources required, and finally to decide to execute on a specific plan that concentrates resources on key areas of the organization over a sustained period of time in order to gain a long-term advantage.
+See The Six Rings Strategic Planning Model.

 Specifically, here’s what’s involved: